typical-go/typical-rest-server/README.md

 Use `./typicalw run` to compile and run local development.
 You can find the binary at `bin` folder

-## Release Distribution

-Use `./typicalw release` to make the release.
-You can find the binary at `release` folder.
-More information check [here](https://typical-go.github.io/release.html)

 ## Configuration

 ### Server